-The disputed domain name <arcelormittal-corp.com> was registered on 9 December 2018 and is held by the Respondent.
+The disputed domain name <arcelormitals.com> was registered on 23 August 2022 and is held by the Respondent.

 The domain name website (i.e. website available under internet address containing the disputed domain name) is currently not used and has no content available to public (i.e. the disputed domain name is not currently associated with any active website).
+Previously, the domain name website resolved to a parking page with automatically generated links to third party content.